accidentalrebel/emacs-dokuwiki/README.md

 This function is intended to be called on a buffer created after opening a page.
 This will still work on any buffer as long as the buffer has a *.dwiki* at the end of it's buffer name.

 # Miscellaneous #
-  * After opening a page consider using the [dokuwiki-mode](https://github.com/kai2nenobu/emacs-dokuwiki-mode) or [dokuwiki-mode](https://github.com/kai2nenobu/emacs-dokuwiki-mode) for easy editing of the buffers.
+  * After opening a page consider using the [emac-dokuwiki-mode](https://github.com/kai2nenobu/emacs-dokuwiki-mode) or [dokuwiki-mode](https://github.com/kai2nenobu/emacs-dokuwiki-mode) for easy editing of the buffers.

 # Contributing #
 Contributions are always welcome.
 Feel free to submit a pull request, create an issue, or send suggestions.

 # To Do #
   * Use auth-source in storing login credentials
-  * Create a function that displays a list of available pages
+  * Add ability to preview page changes